 Both tamari and soy sauce are derived from fermented soybeans to create a salty liquid used in cooking to create a rich, umami flavor.
 Tamari is the Japanese version and soy sauce is the more commonly known Chinese variety.
 Tamari is a little thicker and less salty, while soy sauce has a thinner consistency and leaves a burst of salt on the tongue.

-Both tamari and soy sauce have similar nutritional profiles, and both are quite high in sodium—so you should be mindful of your consumption, no matter which one you choose.
+Both tamari and soy sauce have similar nutritional profiles, and both are quite high in sodium—so be mindful of your consumption, no matter which one you choose.

-During the process of making soy sauce, wheat is added, while the cooking process of tamari does not include the addition of any grains.
-So, If you have a gluten sensitivity or celiac disease, you’ll want to stick to tamari.
-(Always remember to double check labels, however, to ensure that the product is truly gluten-free).
+One major difference between the two sauces is that during the cooking process of making soy sauce, wheat is added.
+Tamari production does not include the addition of any grains.
+So, if you have a gluten sensitivity or celiac disease, stick to tamari.
+Always remember to double-check labels to ensure that the product is truly gluten-free!.

-Tamari is also slightly higher in protein than soy sauce, but this is a minimal difference that won’t have a huge affect on your daily nutritional goals since both tamari and soy sauce are typically consumed in small amounts.
+Tamari is also slightly higher in protein than soy sauce, but this minimal difference wont' really affect your daily nutritional goals since both tamari and soy sauce are typically consumed in small amounts.

 When should you use tamari vs. soy sauce?

-You can use tamari and soy sauce interchangeably, but there are certain circumstances that are better suited for one over the other:
+You can use tamari and soy sauce interchangeably, but there are certain circumstances better suited for one over the other: